lashex/ped/README.md

 Plant Extract Document processor
 ================================
-A package for interacting with [SunSpec](http://sunspec.org) Plant Extract Documents and the standard blocks contained therein.
+A package for interacting with and creating [SunSpec](http://sunspec.org) Plant Extract Documents and the standard blocks contained therein.

 Installation
 ------------